Welcome to today's edition of the Rush 24-7 podcast.

 So this has been going on since 2010.

-And the State Department been looking at James Rosen and basically tagged him as a co-conspirator in a crime.
+And the State Department had been looking at James Rosen and basically tagged him as a co-conspirator in a crime.

-So then Holder probably put the paper down and shouted to his wife, hey honey, you won't believe this.
+So then Holder probably put the paper down and shouted to his wife, hey, honey, you won't believe this.

-And showed her the story about what's been going on at his Justice Department.
+Come look at this, and showed her the story about what's been going on at his Justice Department.

-And he said, Honey, you know, I'm really having a creeping sense of remorse over this.
+And he said, honey, you know, I'm really having a creeping sense of remorse over this.

 How stupid do they think that we are?